Keto Butter Tarts is one recipe I've had planned for AGES but I've just finally got around to making it!

 Butter tarts are very versatile is what I'm trying to say.

-That’s why I thought, why not have a keto butter tart ?
+That's why I thought, why not have keto butter tarts ?

 The filling doesn't have to change much and the crust shouldn't be to hard to re-create….

 and thus, these beautiful butter tarts were born.